-Thereafter, it shall come into force for each High Contracting Party six months after the deposit of the instrument of ratification.
+Thereafter, it shall come into force for each High Contracting Party six months after the deposit of the instruments of ratification.

-The present Convention replaces the Xth Hague Convention of October 18, 1907, for the adaptation to Maritime Warfare of the principles of the Geneva Convention of 1906, in relations between the High Contracting Parties.
+The present Convention replaces the Tenth Hague Convention of October 18, 1907 for the Adaptation to Maritime Warfare of the Principles of the Geneva Convention of 1906, in relations between the High Contracting Parties.